 Please note that Wellesley College doesn’t grant credits for our Online Italian program.

-Our sequence Italian Language and Culture: Beginner / Intermediate / Advanced will be open on edX from February 22, 2021 until December 31, 2022.
+Our online courses Italian Language and Culture: Beginner / Intermediate / Advanced will be open on edX from February 22, 2021 until December 31, 2022.
+Please note that a new iteration of these three courses will open on edX February 13, 2023.

-Free access to the course will last for 12 weeks from the day you enroll.
+Free access to each course will last for 12 weeks from the day you enroll.
 If you want to retain perpetual access to the course beyond the initial 12 weeks, you need to join the Verified Track ($49).
 Register now for:

 AP® Italian Language and Culture

 AP® Italian Language and Culture (2022-2023) is a fully online course approved by the College Board.
 Registration is free and access to course materials is perpetual as long as you register before the course is archived.
 Register now for AP® Italian Language and Culture.
 A new iteration is typically published on edX in late August.

 If you want to be part of an online live class and be best prepared for the AP® Italian exam, you can register for one of Wellesley’s online live instruction classes, conveniently offered in the evenings and/or Saturdays.
 These classes are taught in conjunction with the free AP® Italian Language and Culture course.
 Upon completion, you'll receive a certificate from Wellesley College with a letter grade that you may present to your high school for registration on your transcript.